Pantheon186/try2/README.md

 ---

 **The application is now fully functional, production-ready, and can work both with and without Supabase backend.
-All security vulnerabilities have been addressed, performance has been optimized, and the codebase is clean and maintainable.**
+All database migration issues have been resolved, security vulnerabilities have been addressed, performance has been optimized, and the codebase is clean and maintainable.**